Voyz/ibeam/CERTIFICATES_GUIDE.md

 ## <a name="generating-certificates"></a>Generating Certificates

-You can generate your own self-signed certificates in two ways:
+You can generate your own self-signed certificate in two ways:

 * [Using Keytool](#using-keytool) to generate `cacert.jks`
 * [Using OpenSSL](#using-openssl) to generate `cacert.pem`

 Either way you chose, you will then need to convert one certificate into the other and provide IBeam with both.
 Therefore, you will need both [Keytool][jre] and [OpenSSL][openssl] to generate your certificates.

+Note that you can't generate `cacert.jks` and `cacert.pem` independently.
+You must generate only one certificate first using either method and then convert it into the other format.

 ### <a name="using-keytool"></a>Using Keytool